SASTRA-iGEM2019/ReactionKineticsModelling/README.md

 # ReactionKineticsModelling
 Project Title: Reaction Kinetics Modelling of Second generation Toehold switches for miRNA biomarkers

+Description:
-Description: We employed mass action kinetics to computationally evaluate the performance of designed toehold switches as biosensors of miRNA biomarkers.
+We employed mass action kinetics to computationally evaluate the performance of designed toehold switches as biosensors of miRNA biomarkers.
-Before understanding the reaction kinetics of the designed second generation toehold switches The GitHib file contains
+Before understanding the reaction kinetics of the designed second generation toehold switches, we emulated the model proposed by iGEM CLSB-UK (2017) so that we could get an insight of their kinetic model on first generation toehold switchs and anticipate the plausible errors that could be encountered during our simulations.
+The code for the initial and final models described in the http://2017.igem.org/Team:CLSB-UK/Model# are available in the MATLAB files titled "Initial_CLSB_model.m" and "Final_CLSB_model.m" files.
+Following validation from the CLSB models, we generalised them to second generation toehold switches by adding an upstream reaction between miRNA biomarker and a synthetically designed anti-miRNA with partial complementarity to the miRNA biomarker.
+We also added a downstream reaction to quantify the fluorescence intensity from the Mature GFP considering the practical fact that only the mature GFP fluoresces.
+In this GitHib repository, we have our generalized model written on two platforms, namely MATLAB and SBML titled "Complete_Model_Fluorescence.m" and "Palaniappan2021_Cell free modelling of second generation toehold switches.xml".
+Complete information about the model that includes parameters, reaction definitions, differential equations representing the equations are provided in the pre-print titled "End-to-end computational approach to the design of RNA biosensors for miRNA biomarkers of cervical cancer" available at bioRxiv (https://doi.org/10.1101/2021.07.09.451282).